Candy and Confectionery Marshmallows Miscellaneous Recipes

 You can cut your marshmallow slab in any way you’d like.
 Six rows of six works well if you want to make 36 average-sized marshmallows.
 Or, you can cut four rows of four 16 large (brownie-sized!) marshmallows, as I’ve done here.
 Alternately, you can use a well-oiled metal biscuit cutter to cut the slab into fun shapes.
 Hearts or stars would both be especially cute.

-Other marshmallow recipes you might enjoy:
+Other homemade marshmallow recipes you might enjoy:

 Mint Chocolate Chip Marshmallows